 - Out of romaine? - use, bibb (also called butter lettuce), green leaf, or red leaf lettuce instead.

-- No macadamia nuts? ➝ Other nuts and seeds that work well here are walnuts, pumpkin seeds, pistachios, or hazelnuts.
+- No macadamia nuts? ➝ other nuts and seeds that work: walnuts, pumpkin seeds, pistachios, or hazelnuts

 - Choosing beets.
 Get beets that are firm in your hands and don't feel squishy.
 You can buy them in a bunch or sometimes just the beets themselves (with the greens and stems removed).

 - Food waste tip.
 Buying just the beets is a great option to reduce your food waste if you don't think you'll actually use the (edible) stems and greens.

 - Make ahead.
 To make this salad even easier, you can roast the beets, toast the nuts, and make the homemade balsamic vinaigrette a couple of days in advance.